deors/workshop-pipelines/readme.md

 Testing tasks will include the following:

 - **Unit tests**: Those that run at the component or function level, not requiring any dependency to be available at test time.
 E.g., simple tests on a class or specific methods.
 - **Unit-integration tests**: Those that, although not requiring the application to be deployed, are testing multiple components together.
 For example, in-container tests.
-In terms of the technical mechanism to run these tests, they may be indistinguisable from unit tests.
+In terms of the technical mechanism to run these tests, they may be indistinguishable from unit tests.
 In practice, many times they will be executed altogether (e.g., run `mvn test` command).
 - **Integration tests**: In this group are included all those tests that require the application to be deployed and with its internal dependencies integrated (including data stores such as a relational database).
 Typically external dependencies will be mocked up in this step (e.g., a third-pary billing system).
 Integration tests will include API tests and UI tests, but may require of other specialized tests (e.g., to test batch processes).
 - **Performance tests**: Tests verifying how the service or component behaves under load.
 Performance tests in this step are not meant to assess the overall system capacity (which can be virtually infinite with the appropriate scaling patterns), but to assess the capacity of single instances, uncover concurrence issues due to the parallel execution of tasks, as well as to pinpoint possible bottlenecks or resource leaks when studying the trend.
 Very useful at this step to leverage APM tools to gather internal JVM metrics, e.g. to analyze gargabe collection pauses and effectiveness.
 - **Security tests**: Tests assessing possible vulnerabilities exposed by the application.
 In this step, the kind of security tests performed are typically DAST analysis.